LightBike

-LightBike is an iOS snake game inspired by the movie Tron.
-It was developed by Japanese studio Pankaku and released on January 29, 2009.
+LightBike is a snake game inspired by the movie Tron.
+It was developed by Japanese studio Pankaku and released on January 29, 2009 for iOS.
+The full version of Lightbike unlocks local and online multiplayer.
 It was followed by LightBike 2.

-The full version of Lightbike unlocks full-time for Network Mode and local multiplayer.
+As of 2023, the game has been delisted from the App Store.

 Gameplay

-Lightbike plays just like the Tron movies demonstrate it.
-The player is in a bike that shoots out a wall from behind, which is used to be guided in order to defeat the enemies.
-The game can be played with other people over the Internet.
-This is limited in the free version of the game.
+Lightbike plays similarly to the light cycle sequences in the Tron movies.
+The player controls a motorcycle that shoots out a wall of light from behind.
+To defeat enemies, the wall can be guided in front of opposing bikes, causing them to crash on impact.
+The game can be played with other people over the Internet; this feature is limited in the free version.

 Reception

 MacWorld gave LightBike a rating of 4/5 stars, writing "Pankaku has done a great job with LightBike and for £1.79 on the App Store, there's no better way to kill 10 minutes.
 (Note that a free lite version is available, though only with a single-player mode.)
 With room to grow, it'll be interesting to see what happens in the next few updates and what the company chooses to add. " SlideToPlay gave the game a rating of 2 out of 4, concluding "LightBike doesn't do enough to keep you interested over the long term."